Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport: Statement of the main results

-\begin{theorem} To distinguish between the $x$ dependence arising from the inhomogeneity (caused by the background fields) vs. from the gauge field we introduce the function $G_{{W}}(x,p,z)$ (the $z$ dependence arises from the dependence of $\bigstar$ on the gauge field while the $x$ dependence is the consequence of the background inhomogeneity): $G_W(x,p) \equiv G_W(x,p,x)$. {Note that $Q(x,p)$ has no $z$ dependence.} The solution of the Groenewold equation may be expanded in powers of the covariant derivative $D_z$:
+To distinguish between the $x$ dependence arising from the inhomogeneity (caused by the background fields) vs. from the gauge field we introduce the function $G_{{W}}(x,p,z)$ (the $z$ dependence arises from the dependence of $\bigstar$ on the gauge field while the $x$ dependence is the consequence of the background inhomogeneity). \mzc{Namely, $G_{{W}}(x,p,z)$ is the solution of

+\eqref{id10''} is to be compared with \eqref{yoni0}.
+One can see that the difference is that in \eqref{id10''} the dependence of the parallel transporters on $x$ is replaced by the dependence on $z$.
+Therefore, it is obvious that $G_{{W}}(x,p)=G_{{W}}(x,p,x)$.}

+{Note that $Q(x,p)$ has no $z$ dependence.} The solution of the Groenewold equation may be expanded in powers of the covariant derivative $D_z$:

 Here $G^{(n)}(x,p,z)$ contains $n$ powers of $D_z$.
 To lowest order in $D_z$ the Groenewold equation becomes

 where $\star = e^{\frac{i}{2}(\overleftarrow{\partial}_x\overrightarrow{\partial}_p-\overleftarrow{\partial}_p\overrightarrow{\partial}_x)}$ is the ordinary Moyal product.
 In the next orders we have $G^{(1)}=0$, and